ScanLineDev/scanline/README.md

 This is the V0 release so it may be buggy & design can change suddenly.
 ## Install

-- First set a local `.env` file with your `OPENAI_API_KEY`, or `export OPENAI_API_KEY=xxx`.
-You'll also be prompted while installing below.

-- Install the latest release of the CLI tool

 **For Apple M1+ Silicon (ARM64):**
 ```bash
 bash -c "$(curl -sSL https://raw.githubusercontent.com/ScanLineDev/scanline/main/install.sh)"